-IMPORTANT: Remove secondary (safety) element (C) ONLY for replacement.
+IMPORTANT: Remove secondary (safety) air cleaner element (E) ONLY for replacement.
 DO NOT attempt to clean, wash, or reuse secondary element.
-Replacement of secondary element is usually necessary ONLY when primary element has a hole in it.
+Replacement of secondary element is usually necessary ONLY when primary element has a hole in it or restriction indicator green dot (•) has disappeared from window.